 III.
-EXPERIMENTAL SET-UP
+EXPERIMENTAL SETUP

-The experimental set-up, details of which are given in [39], is similar to compact atom chip experiments reported previously [14, 40, 41].
-All experimental steps, laser cooling, evaporative cooling, interrogation and detection take place in a $\sim (5~{\rm cm})^3$ glass cell where one cell wall is replaced by the atom chip (figure 2).
-In this first-generation set-up, a 25 l/s ion pump is connected via standard vacuum components.
-It evacuates the cell to a pressure of $\sim 1 \times 10^{-9}$ mbar.
-The cell is surrounded by a $10 \times 10 \times 15~{\rm cm}^3$ cage of Helmholtz coils.
-A 30 cm diameter optical table holds the coil cage as well as all beam expanders necessary for cooling and detection and is surrounded by two layers of magnetic shielding.
+The experimental setup, details of which are given in [43], is similar to compact atom chip experiments reported previously [44,45].
+All experimental steps, laser cooling, evaporative cooling, interrogation, and detection take place in an $\sim$ (5 cm) glass cell where one cell wall is replaced by the atom chip (Fig. 2).
+In this first-generation setup, a 25-1/s